guille0/codewars/README.md

 # codewars
 https://www.codewars.com/users/guille0

-Codewars is a website that features coding exercises (called Katas) in many different languages.
+Codewars is a website that features coding challenges (called Katas) in many different languages.
 They are ranked from kyu 8 (easiest) to kyu 1 (hardest).

-These are my solutions to some of my favourite katas:
+These are my solutions to some of my favourite katas.

 # 1 kyu: